Urinary incontinence (also known as bladder incontinence) is the involuntary loss of urine from the bladder.

-- Urge urinary incontinence: This is urine leakage preceded by a strong urge to urinate
+- Urge urinary incontinence: This is urine leakage preceded by a strong urge to urinate.

-Mixed urinary incontinence: This is a combination of stress and urge incontinence
+- Mixed urinary incontinence: This is a combination of stress and urge incontinence.

-Overflow urinary incontinence: This is leakage which happens when the bladder cannot empty normally
+- Overflow urinary incontinence: This is leakage which happens when the bladder cannot empty normally.

+The loss of urine can have different causes, and each cause is treated differently.
 The most common cause of stress urinary incontinence is vaginal childbirth.
-Other causes of stress incontinence include obesity, and prior prolapse repair surgery.
+Other causes of stress incontinence include obesity and prior prolapse repair surgery.

 The causes of urge incontinence are less well known, but women with vaginal prolapse are known to be at higher risk for urge incontinence.
 Post-menopausal women tend to be at higher risk for urge incontinence, and stress incontinence surgery can also increase the risk of developing urge incontinence.